ucd-graphics-vr-lab/ArDVRC/README.md

 If this works, the .exe is now built and is in `/source/examples/video_example/build/Release/`.
 There will be additional necessary files copied to that directory as well.

+For each of the example applications, see the `README.md` files in their respective directories for more information on usage.

+### Troubleshooting

-If it did not work, it likely failed to find or use your OpenCV installation while running `cmake ..`.
+If the build did not work, it likely failed to find or use your OpenCV installation while running `cmake ..`.
 You will need to use CMake GUI to open the example project and specify the `OpenCV_DIR` path explicitly, and then run `cmake ..` again.

-For each of the example applications, see the `README.md` files in their respective directories for more information on usage.

 ------------------------